 Historic Environment: Determining factor Table 7.
-Determining the level of priority to be given to the historic environment Potential for the presence of heritage assets Priority level Performan Area of Set More than 1/2 of the area of search identified as high potential 1 $\checkmark$ / 2 to / 4 of the area of search identified as high potential 2 Less than 1⁄4 of the area of search identified as high potential 3 activity during the Neolithic period onwards.
+Determining the level of priority to be given to the historic environment Potential for the presence of heritage assets Priority level Performance of Area of Search More than 1/2 of the area of search identified as high potential 1 $\checkmark$ / 2 to / 4 of the area of search identified as high potential 2 Less than 1⁄4 of the area of search identified as high potential 3 activity during the Neolithic period onwards.
 Later palaeochannel's are likely to be the focus of mills and water management features.